CodingAna/myPadOS/README.md

 Type "php -S 0.0.0.0:8000" to start the php server

 ## Usage
+Open "localhost:8000/os3.html" in your browser to start myPadOS.

+## Files
 ### index.html
 Just a bouncy ball and a changing background.